one way or another, I’m gonna get ‘im

 💥Sulk – ‘staring daggers’ , ‘if looks could kill’ ….↖️

 While this too is about not talking (being mute), it is by no means passive.
 Others can feel the rage emanating from us & generally stay away!

 In this case, not saying anything may be that:

 • it’s not appropriate right then (in public, at work…)

 • we’re so unprepared for a nasty comment or shocked by a scary event, that we can’t find the words at that moment

 • we’re afraid of our own intensity – that we’ll do some long-term damage, either physical or emotional, if we let fly

-• we’re afraid of being punishes if we speak up, & we could be
+OR • we’re afraid of being punished if we speak up, & we could be

 EXP: Zina worked for an active alcoholic who constantly pushed her buttons.
 She didn’t know how to stand up for herself, felt she owed him for helping her out at the beginning, & didn’t want to lose her job.
 So she just fumed!

 One day she overheard her boss telling someone: “That Zina has the loudest silences”!
 She was shocked because she hadn’t realized her (unexpressed) anger was radiating such intensity.
 It also made her see she needed to change jobs, which she eventually was able to do